Celebrate grouchy Oscar's birthday by helping him sort junk for his trash collection in this online game.

 As you walk around your neighborhood or town, ask your child to find big and small pairs.
 For example, a big tree and a small tree; a big building and a small building; a big sign and a small sign, etc.

-Celebrate Father's Day by making Dad a tasty treat — No-Bake Granola Bars.
+Father’s Day is coming up soon!
+Get ready to celebrate by making Dad a tasty treat — No-Bake Granola Bars.
 Cooking with kids is a fun, delicious way to engage your child in measurement.

 In this online game, your child can fly a kite with The Cat in the Hat by feeding shapes into the Huff-Puff-a-Tron.